University of Massachusetts Amherst: Foundation and early years

 The Stockbridge House on the campus of the university is the oldest house in the city of Amherst, built in 1728.

 The university was founded in 1863 under the provisions of the Federal Morrill Land-Grant Colleges Act to provide instruction to Massachusetts citizens in "agricultural, mechanical, and military arts."
 Accordingly, the university was initially named the Massachusetts Agricultural College.
 In 1867, the college had yet to admit any students and had not completed any buildings but had been through two presidents.
 That same year, William S. Clark was appointed president of the college and professor of botany.
 He appointed a faculty, coordinated the completion of construction, and, in the fall of 1867, welcomed the first class of approximately 50 students.
 Clark became the first president to serve long-term after the school's opening.
 Of the school's founding figures, there are a traditional "founding four" – Clark, Levi Stockbridge, Charles Goessmann, and Henry Hill Goodell.

 The University's Centennial Seal and Roscoe Wilfred Thatcher who was president when Massachusetts Agricultural College changed its name to Massachusetts State College in 1931.

 The original buildings consisted of Old South College, North College, the Chemistry Laboratory, the Boarding House, the Botanic Museum, and the Durfee Plant House.

 The fledgling college grew under the leadership of President Henry Hill Goodell.
 In the 1880s, Goodell implemented an expansion plan, adding the College Drill Hall in 1883, the Old Chapel Library in 1885, and the East and West Experiment Stations in 1886 and 1890.

 The early 20th century saw expansion in enrollment and curriculum.
 The first female student was admitted in 1875 on a part-time basis and the first full-time female student was admitted in 1892.
 In 1903, Draper Hall was constructed for the dual purpose of a dining hall and female housing.
 The first female students graduated with the class of 1905.
 The first dedicated female dormitory, the Abigail Adams House (on the site of today's Lederle Tower), was built in 1920.

 Modern era

 By the 1970s, the University continued to grow and gave rise to a shuttle bus service on campus as well as many other architectural additions; this included the Murray D. Lincoln Campus Center complete with a hotel, office space, fine dining restaurant, campus store, and passageway to the parking garage, the W. E. B. Du Bois Library, and the Fine Arts Center.

-Over the next two decades, the John W. Lederle Graduate Research Center and the Conte National Polymer Research Center were built and UMass Amherst emerged as a major research facility.
-The Robsham Memorial Center for Visitors welcomed thousands of guests to campus after its dedication in 1989.
-For athletic and other large events, the Mullins Center was opened in 1993.
+In April 1990, the Young Americans for Freedom group held a homophobic "Burn a Fag in Effigy" student rally on campus.
+The event was repeated in March 1991 as a "straight pride demonstration", which was attended by about 50 people and protested by a crowd of approximately 500 people.